canonical/kernel-docs/docs/how-to/source-code/obtain-kernel-source-git.md

 ## Work with a specific kernel version using tags

 By default, cloning gives you the latest state of the `master` branch.
-To work with a specific previously released kernel version, use release tags.
+To work with a specific, previously released kernel version, use release tags.
 To list all available tags for a release:

 ```{code-block} shell